Looking for an alternative plan to escape Valentine’s Day? Here are seven cities around the world where you can avoid Valentine’s Day altogether.

 2. Helsinki, Finland

 Finland is another great place to avoid the forced romance of Valentine’s Day.
-In this Scandinavian country, February 14 is a date for celebrating friendship more so than romantic love, so don’t be afraid—grab your warmest coat and escape to Helsinki.
-In the Finnish capital, you will discover infinite design studios, art galleries, and excellent restaurants where you can enjoy the best Nordic cuisine.
-If you have more time, we suggest getting away from the city to enjoy Finland’s spectacular nature and ward off the cold in a typical cabin next to a lake—with a sauna included of course.
+In this Scandinavian country, February 14 is a date for celebrating friendship more so than romantic love.
+One of the most popular destinations is the Finnish capital.
+Helsinki is famous for having countless design studios, art galleries, and excellent restaurants where you can enjoy the best Nordic cuisine.
+If you have spare time, get away from the city and enjoy Finland’s spectacular nature.
+Take shelter from the cold and enjoy a typical cabin next to a lake—with a sauna included of course.

 3. Prague, Czech Republic